RetronEletron/PortageForest/README.md

 - Hostname will be "gentoo"
 - MAKEOPTS="-j$(nproc)" is enabled to have auto core count detection enabled.
 - Multilib support is enabled
+- Accepts all licenses
+- UK mirrors used

 ## Installation